asakusuma/atomic/README.md

 ## What Can Elements Do?

 Atomic Elements are designed to wrap normal HTML elements, making them behave more like modular bits of a larger system.
+An Element...

+* Produces events independent of the DOM, enabling an abstraction of accessibility, touch events, and more
+* Has a public API for manipulation

+## Combining Elements Into Molecules

+The fun doesn't stop there!
+Atomic Elements have a way to fuse together.
+The end result, we call Molecules.
+Molecules are jsut like elements, except they also...

+* Include other Atomic Elements
+* May expose their internals or provide an abstraction in front of its "inner workings"

+# Um, examples?
+You got it.
+The examples/ directory shows how you can use Atomic in many different ways:

+* files starting with pojs_* are the `plain old JavaScript` apis.
+Backbone, jQuery, it doesn't matter.
+Make Elements and use them.
+* files starting with magic_* are the `magic HTML interface` apis.
+Make some Elements straight from your markup?
+Sure, if that's your thing!